dithpri/RCES/README.md

 ## Bugs

 Please report any bugs you encounter by filing an issue.
-The UserScripts were tested with TamperMonkey but *should* also work with GreaseMonkey and other compatible engines.
+The UserScripts were tested with TamperMonkey but *should* also work with compatible engines (ex.
+ViolentMonkey).
+*May* work with GreaseMonkey.

 ---